Boneyard Farm offerings

 • Seasonal vegetables, herbs, fruit, and (sometimes) flowers, all certified organic by Vermont Organic Farmers.

 • Rotationally grazed, 100% grassfed beef and lamb.
-Pastured, nongmo pork and eggs.
+Pastured, nongmo pork.

 • Value-added products that help us capture and preserve the bounty of the season: pickles, pesto, frozen veggies, as well as jam and chutney made with local fruit.
 Sometimes: wool and sheepskins from our pastured whiteface sheep.